Become a Mentee

 For applicants conducting a project in the public sector but are privately employed or self-employed:

-- The letter must be written by a peer in a similar or senior administrative role (not self-written).
+- The letter may be written by a peer in a similar or senior administrative role (not self-written).